uppsala-university/ladok/README.md

 The DTOs for marshalling/un-marshalling are generated from Ladok3 schema definitions.

-## Build and deploy
+## Build and install
-Build and deploy the new Ladok clients with Maven using
+Build and install the new Ladok clients with Maven using

-	mvn install
+    mvn clean install